skgtech/skgtech.github.io/_posts/2016-10-11-are-you-a-startup-come-forward.md

 Now you see what I did there?
 I advertised my company, I got some exposure.
 Some of you may argue that, hey, you are a B2B company you don't need exposure; and that would be correct.
 However on the local scale, exposure matters and this is what I want to talk to you about.

 There is no doubt that a consumer business needs as much exposure as it can get, so I really don't need to sell that point for this kind of companies, if you indeed are a consumer product and you're not doing everything in your power for exposure you are doing it wrong.
-The discussion and aim of this article is to talk about the benefits a SaaS, B2B business has by exposing itself on the local community.
+The discussion and aim of this article are to talk about the benefits a SaaS, B2B business has by exposing itself to the local community.

 As a web developer and founder myself, I understand and relate to the ambition, vision, and world view of a first-time entrepreneur.
 The world is your palms, there is nothing that can stop you, you will change the world.
 The problem here is when you are being so much consumed by this cool-aid that you neglect the environment you are operating on.
 Either by sheer confidence, or ego, or introversion you choose to turn a blind eye to your surroundings and the great benefits that would get you.
 Please give me 5 more minutes as I try to explain what you stand to gain by exposing yourself...